Collection Development Policy

 Print this policy

-The purpose of this policy is to establish the guidelines by which the Library develops and manages its collections.
+This policy establishes the guidelines by which the Library develops and manages its collections.

 Objectives